scala/scala-lang/blog/_posts/2021-05-14-scala3-is-here.md

 If you are a seasoned user of Scala 2, chances are you have some projects you'd like to port from Scala 2 to Scala 3.
 You may find the [Migration guide](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html#) helpful.
 It outlines the compatibility story between Scala 2 and Scala 3: source compatibility, binary compatibility, changed and dropped features, metaprogramming.

-And if you need any help in your Scala journey, you can find various resources to talk to fellow Scala users [here](https://www.scala-lang.org/community/).
+And if you need any help in your Scala journey, there are [various resources to talk to fellow Scala users](https://www.scala-lang.org/community/).

 ## Ecosystem